Best Ever Fruitcake Cookies

 - 1/2 tsp. salt

-- Combine fruit and nuts and 1/2 the flour, mix well.
+- Combine fruit and nuts and 1/2 the flour, and mix well.

-- Cream the shortening and sugar, add the egg and flavoring.
+- Cream the shortening and sugar, and add the egg and flavoring.

-- Beat on med. speed with electric mixer until light and creamy.
+- Beat on medium speed with an electric mixer until light and creamy.

-- Stir in fruit mixture and remaining flour, baking soda, salt and mix well.
+- Stir in fruit mixture and remaining flour, baking soda, and salt and mix well.

-- Drop onto parchment lined or greased baking sheet and bake at 350F for 10-12 min.
+- Drop onto parchment lined or greased baking sheet using a 1" scoop and bake at 350F for 10-12 min.
 Let cool on cooling racks.

 Notes: The colder your dough is the less it will spread so chill the dough or the scooped out dough on a cookie sheet before going into the oven.